pearlhamilton/Quizzical/README.md

 # Bugs
 - [x] issues with routing with mongodb
 - [x] cors error when implementing socket.io
-- [ ] fetch returns undefined data
+- [x] fetch returns undefined data
-- [ ] answers are encoded
+- [x] answers are encoded
-- [ ] after submitting answer for final question in quiz, page will crash
+- [x] after submitting answer for final question in quiz, page will crash
-- [ ] sends wrong quiz score to post
+- [x] sends wrong quiz score to post

 # Changelog

 ### React-Client
-1.
+1. Set up pages and components
+2. Test suite!
+3. Use axios to set up GET request from OpenTrivia API, and POST score data to quizzical-quiz API

 ### API
 1. Set up server with routes, models and controllers
 2. Install socket.io and integrate into client
 3. Complete GET, POST, PATCH routes
 4. Test!
+5. Create DELETE route to clear database

 ### db
 1. Initially decided on SQL but changed to noSQL due to simplicity of data needed.